barnabas-lesti/react-sandbox/readme.md

 When committing changes to the repository, I use the [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) pattern.

 Example commit/merge message: `feature(core/user): create auth logic`.

+### Environment handling

+Vite under the hood uses [dotenv](https://www.npmjs.com/package/dotenv) to manage environment variables.
+In the project we don't need to have a `.env.example` file, we can add environment variables in the [global.d.ts](./global.d.ts) file to have intellisense and type checking (and examples too).
+For local development we just create a `.env.local` file and add our environment variables there (based on the type definition we have in the global.d.ts file).

 ### Turborepo